ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 layout: "learningpathall"
 ---
 # Implementation
-To implement the Lambda function scroll down to the Code source section and paste the following code under index.mjs.
+To implement the Lambda function scroll down to the Code source section and paste the following code under `index.mjs`.
 The *.mjs* extension in AWS Lambda indicates that the file is an ECMAScript (ES) module.

 ```JavaScript
 import { DynamoDBClient } from '@aws-sdk/client-dynamodb';